johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

   authoritative server intends to offer authenticated encryption.

 This document aims to provide exactly such a mechanism while staying within the current DNS protocol.
-Therefore the transport signaling provided will be opportunistic, and as such fit well as an improvement to {{!RFC9539}}.
+Therefore the DNS transport signaling provided will be hint-based, and as such fit well as an improvement to {{!RFC9539}}.

 ## 1.3.
 Rationale for Using the Additional Section